nafis-git/Data_analysis_python/README.md

 # Data_analysis_python

-- caluclating median and standard deviation of a dataframe, data is uploaded 'Sensor_readings.csv'
+- caluclating median and standard deviation of a dataframe, the data is uploaded 'Sensor_readings.csv'
 - Normalization data from Yahoo finance